Members must log in to view the directory and members-only content.

 ACCOUNTABILITY AND REPAIR DEMANDS TRANSPARENCY

-Today the Women’s Rabbinic Network adds its voice to those who have called on the American Jewish University and its Ziegler School of Rabbinic Studies to publicly release, in its entirety and without emendation, the external report concerning complaints by former students of sexual harassment and discrimination.
+The Women’s Rabbinic Network adds its voice to those who have called on the American Jewish University and its Ziegler School of Rabbinic Studies to publicly release, in its entirety and without emendation, the external report concerning complaints by former students of sexual harassment and discrimination.

 Faced with a similar circumstance in recent years, the Union for Reform Judaism, the Central Conference of American Rabbis, and the Hebrew Union-College Jewish Institute of Religion each made the principled decision to publish the full reports they received from external investigators.
 That process has certainly not been without pain, but it has set those institutions on a path toward healing and reconciliation.